internsathi/Full-Stack-Assignment/README.md

 Upon completion, please provide the following:

-- A GitHub repository with the complete source code.
+- Fork this GitHub repository Assignment Repo to your own GitHub account.
+- Commit your code regularly and push the changes to your forked repository.
+- Do not create a pull request; just submit your forked repository.
-- Instructions on how to set up and run the application locally.
+- Provide a DOCS.md file with all the technologies used and how to run the program locally.
 - Once you have completed the assignment, share the repository URL with us via the [submission form](https://forms.gle/yBpTt54T5JXuobN27).
 - Join this discord server to get an update: [Join Here ](https://discord.gg/5qbGZP7V8g)
 - Submission Deadline: Task Submission: 2023/08/15 1:00 PM